chromium/chromium/docs/clangd.md

 4. Use clangd in your favourite editor, see detailed [instructions]( https://clang.llvm.org/extra/clangd/Installation.html#getting-started-with-clangd).

-## Index
+## Background Indexing

-By default, clangd only knows the files you are currently editing.
-To provide project-wide code navigations (e.g. find references), clangd neesds a project-wide index.

-You can pass an **experimental** `--background-index` command line argument to clangd, clangd will incrementally build an index of Chromium in the background.
+clangd builds an incremental index of your project (all files listed in the compilation database).
+The index improves code navigation features (go-to-definition, find-references) and code completion.

+* clangd only uses idle cores to build the index, you can limit the total amount of cores by passing the *-j=\<number\>* flag;
+* the index is saved to the `.clangd/index` in the project root; index shards for common headers e.g. STL will be stored in *$HOME/.clangd/index*;
+* background indexing can be disabled by the `--background-index=false` flag;
+  Note that, disabling background-index will limit clangd’s knowledge about your codebase to files you are currently editing.

 Note: the first index time may take hours (for reference, it took 2~3 hours on a 48-core, 64GB machine).
 A full index of Chromium (including v8, blink) takes ~550 MB disk space and ~2.7 GB memory in clangd.

 ## Questions